learn-co-curriculum/node-js-fakebook/README.md

 1. Users can follow other users.
 2. Users can unfollow other users.
 3. Users can have followers.
-4. When the user is logged in, and they load the home page (/), they will see a list of recent posts by users that they follow in desceding order by date.
+4. When the user is logged in, and they load the home page (/), they will see a list of recent posts by users that they follow in descending order by date.

-In addition, as usual, consult the tests in the `/tests` directory for additional specifications
+In addition, as usual, consult the tests in the `/tests` directory for additional specifications.

 ### Some Considerations